Morristown, Tennessee: Downtown emergence and the "Skymart" project

 By 1833, Morristown had its first post office and store located along Main Street.
 Fourteen years later, railroad lines were built, stimulating further commercial growth until the beginning of the American Civil War.
 Morristown's Main Street district, measuring approximately 1 sqmi, arose from the intersection of two railroad lines, gradually turning Morristown into wholesale/retail hub after the end of the Civil War.

 At the start of the 20th century, new buildings were erected in the downtown area, including the Henry Street Post Office, the First National Bank Building, and the Princess Theater.
 The Princess Theater was the first theater in Morristown and showcased touring musical acts, ministerial shows, pageants, films, and special Grand Ole Opry performances.
 Following the opening of theaters in neighboring shopping complexes, the Princess Theater closed in 1982, and was demolished in 1995.

 Following the 1950s, the downtown district saw losses in revenue, as a suburban shopping mall on the city's west side jeopardized businesses downtown.
 The city developed a plan to modernize Main Street by creating an "overhead sidewalk" as part of the nationwide push for urban renewal projects, enabling businesses to form on the second floor of existing buildings while serving as a canopy for passage below.
 Building owners spent nearly $2 million ($16 million today) upgrading their properties and linking them to ramps, while the government contributed over $5 million to build the elevated walkways.
 The underground channel for Turkey Creek was also enlarged and rerouted.
 In 1962, Turkey Creek, which bisects the street, flooded and damaged the downtown commercial district.
 The project was completed in 1967, becoming the first second-story sidewalk system in an American city.
 Over time, the Skymart has served as little more than a remnant of the idealism of 1960s urban renewal projects.
 Despite the aftermath of the project, the overhead sidewalks still stand in the downtown area.

 Morristown is embarking on a resurrection of the Skymart, eyeing the structure as a key redevelopment tool for turning downtown into a social and commercial hub.
 It has been made a key element in a greenway master plan along Turkey Creek, with plans to connect downtown Morristown to Cherokee Park and Cherokee Lake.
 In an effort to renew public interest, city officials, the Crossroads Downtown Partnership, and the Morristown Area Chamber of Commerce hold events in the city's downtown or the "Skymart District" throughout the year, mainly during the warmer months of May to September.

+Since the 1990s, the Latino population in Morristown has been one of the fasting growing in the Southeastern United States, with the population growing from a few hundred in the 1990s, to over 10,000 in the 2000s, and in 2023 with 31% of students in the Morristown-Hamblen school system having a Latin American immigrant background.